Mon-Fri 9:00 - 17:00

 • Tax Implications: Both sellers and buyers need to consider the tax implications of the share transfer.
 Consulting with a tax professional can help structure the transaction tax-efficiently.

 • Dispute Resolution: Share transfers can sometimes lead to disputes among shareholders.
-It’s essential to have clear mechanisms for dispute resolution outlined in the shareholders’ agreement.
+The shareholders’ agreement must outline clear mechanisms for dispute resolution.

 Summary